cmu-phil/tetrad-manual-rtd/docs/algorithms/boss-fci.md

     - FCIT uses targeted CI testing guided by BOSS and guarantees PAG legality,
       whereas BOSS-FCI still uses a traditional FCI refinement phase.

-- **vs. LV-Dumb**
+- **vs. LV-Heuristic **
-    - LV-Dumb heuristically converts a BOSS DAG directly to a PAG.
+    - LV-Heuristic heuristically converts a BOSS DAG directly to a PAG.
     - BOSS-FCI is a *principled* algorithm with sound PAG-correction steps.

 Cross-references: